 - City of Modesto drinking water supply: MID treats, delivers and wholesales drinking water to the City of Modesto.
 The City receives the same water allocation at the same rates as MID’s agricultural customers.
 Therefore, any reduction to MID’s surface water will proportionally affect Modesto residents.

-- Cities of Turlock and Ceres drinking water supply: TID agreed in 2015 to transfer surface water to the cities of Ceres and Turlock for domestic use because these cities solely rely on groundwater.
-The goal of the project is to supplement groundwater with treated surface water, but the State Water Board’s proposal would threaten the ability of residents to receive the benefit of this ag-urban partnership.
+- Cities of Turlock and Ceres drinking water supply: TID agreed in 2015 to transfer surface water to the cities of Ceres and Turlock for municipal use because these cities solely rely on groundwater.
+The goal of the project (which is set to break ground summer 2018) is to supplement groundwater with treated surface water, but the State Water Board’s proposal would threaten the ability of residents to receive the benefit of this ag-urban partnership.

 - Bay Area drinking water supply: MID and TID have a century-old working relationship with the City and County of San Francisco, which diverts water upstream of the Don Pedro Project on the Tuolumne River.
 Because of this relationship, the State Water Board’s proposal could result in negative impacts for 2.6 million Bay Area customers.